facelessuser/wcmatch/docs/src/markdown/glob.md

 ## Syntax

-The `glob` library provides a methods for traversing the file system and returning files that matched a defined set of glob patterns.
+The `glob` library provides methods for traversing the file system and returning files that matched a defined set of glob patterns.
 It also provides methods for matching a file pattern (similar to [`fnmatch`](fnmatch#fnmatchfnmatch), but for paths) with the same glob patterns used for glob.
 In short, [`globmatch`](#globglobmatch) matches what [`glob`](#globglob) globs :slight_smile:.
 The features are similar to `fnmatch`'s, but the flags and what features that are enabled by default vary.

 !!! tip
     When using backslashes, it is helpful to use raw strings.
 In a raw string, a single backslash is used to escape a character `#!py3 r'\?'`.
 If you want to represent a literal backslash, you must use two: `#!py3 r'some\\path'`.